chaoxu/blog/puzzles.md

  - Find the shortest subarray such that the sum is at least $k$.

  - Implement a partition refinement data structure.

+ - Isotonic regression

+ - Lipchitz regression

+ - Find number of subarrays that sums between a and b